elenavolpato/elenaawesome/docs/_posts/2021-04-05-basic-confusions.md

 > _A web framework (WF) or web application framework (WAF) is a software framework that is designed to support the development of web applications including web services, web resources, and web APIs.
 Web frameworks provide a standard way to build and deploy web applications on the World Wide Web._ [Wikipedia](https://en.wikipedia.org/wiki/Web_framework)

 I decided to ignore the terms "web resources, services and APIs" and focus on the last sentence, the one that really explained it all to me: **"a standard way to build and deploy web applications".** From this, I understood that learning a framework such as [Vue](https://vuejs.org) - the one behind elenavolpato.me - is like learning the correct way to fill the blanks, and make it work for my needs.
-An, in despite of the "standard" sounding very restictive, I've been able to personalize it as I wish and learn a lot from its possibilities.
+And, in despite of the "standard" sounding very restrictive, I've been able to personalize it as I wish and learn a lot from its possibilities.